 Things to Consider When Attending a Funeral

-Funerals are one of the most stressful events in our lives, as you and people around you are grieving.
+Funerals are one of the most stressful events in our lives, as you and the people around you are grieving.

 However, funerals bring about certain attire expectations.
 Despite the sadness, you are still expected to compose yourself a certain way and dress a specific way.